Scottduf/windows365/Windows365/end-user-access-cloud-pc.md

 ## Remote Desktop

-The Microsoft Remote Desktop app lets users access and control a remote PC, including a Cloud PC.
+The Microsoft Remote Desktop app is an alternative to Windows App that lets users access and control a remote PC, including a Cloud PC.

 For a list of clients by operating system, see [Remote Desktop clients](/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).
 For a comparison of features by client, see [Compare the clients: features](/azure/virtual-desktop/compare-remote-desktop-clients).

+> [!IMPORTANT]
+> Starting March 27, 2026, the Remote Desktop client for Windows (MSI) will no longer be supported.
+Users should begin migrating to Windows App to make sure they have continued access to their Azure Virtual Desktop and Windows 365 resources after this date.
+For mor information on known limitations of Windows App, see [Known issues and limitations of Windows App](/windows-app/troubleshoot-known-issues-limitations?tabs=windows).
+This list is updated as Remote Desktop client features are supported in Windows App.
+> Starting May 27, 2025, the Remote Desktop app for Windows from the Microsoft Store will no longer be supported or available for download and installation.
+Users must transition to Windows App to make sure they have continued access to Windows 365, Azure Virtual Desktop, and Microsoft Dev Box.
+> For more information, see [Get started with Windows App to connect to devices and apps](/windows-app/get-started-connect-devices-desktops-apps).

 ### Install the Microsoft Remote Desktop app